uclaacm/hackschool-f18/session-6-frontend-dynamic-content/README.md

 ## Fetch to Add Posts

-There are many components and behaviors that the blog needs to support.
-Today, we'll implement one important feature together so you can use it as an example to complete everything else that needs to be done.
+There are many components and behaviors that need to be implemented for the blog to work.
+Today, we'll implement one important feature together.
+Use this as an example to complete everything else that needs to be done!
 Together we'll make a React form component for adding new posts.
 The submit button for this form will use fetch to add the newly submitted post to our backend's database!

 From the `src` folder of the `frontend-folder`, open `BlogForm.js`.
-Go ahead and open up the `api.js` file in the same directory level as well.
+Go ahead and open up the `api.js` file from the same directory level as well.

 First, we need to write a function that uses fetch to add posts to the database.
 I'll explain what this code does after we've written the function.
 Let's add the following function to the `api.js` file: